traefik/traefik/docs/toml.md

 #
 # ProvidersThrottleDuration = "2s"

+# IdleTimeout
+#
+# Deprecated - see [respondingTimeouts] section.
+In the case both settings are configured, the deprecated option will
+# be overwritten.
+#
-# IdleTimeout: maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
+# IdleTimeout is the maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
 # This is set to enforce closing of stale client connections.
 # Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw
 # values (digits).
 If no units are provided, the value is parsed assuming seconds.